REVIEW: ‘Fishbowl Wives’ Taps into the Sadder Notes of Love

 Content Warning: Fishbowl Wives and this Review Contain Discussion of Domestic Violence

-When it comes to series about romance, it’s not too often we get to see them focused on the cracks in love and the infidelity it can breed.
+When it comes to series about romance, it’s not too often we get to see them focused on the cracks in love.
+May look at the meet cute and the family.
+Making stories about infidelity and uncertainty in love can breed rare.
 This is the space that Fishbowl Wives fills with its intimate and somber narrative.
-A Netflix original series based on Kurosawa R’s manga, Kingyozuma, the series stars Ryoko Shinohara, Takanori Iwata, Masanobu Ando, and Kyoko Hasegawa.
+A Netflix original series based on Kurosawa R’s manga, Kingyozuma, it stars Ryoko Shinohara, Takanori Iwata, Masanobu Ando, and Kyoko Hasegawa.

 Now, the series isn’t about pure romantic love and grand confessions.
-It’s about the kind of intimacy and romance that could be seen as coming from lust and selfishness but comes from a place more somber.
-A look at intimate affairs, Fishbowl Wives, takes the concept of cheating and expands on the push and pull factors, the deep sadness, and the loneliness in the lives of women struggling to hold onto themselves.
+It’s about the kind of intimacy and romance that comes from lust and selfishness but from a more somber place too.
+A look at intimate affairs, Fishbowl Wives takes the concept of cheating and expands on the push and pull factors, the deep sadness, and the loneliness in the lives of women struggling to hold onto themselves.

 Fishbowl Wives is erotic first, opening with a long sex scene before it cruises into a somber world of appearances.
 The eroticism of the series works to build out the narrative.
-Sex done out of lust is portrayed drastically different than that done out of love.
-Eroticism breaks down relationships, or it builds them up in this series by casting a difference between the physical nature of the act the emotional intimacy it can create.
+Sex done out of lust is portrayed drastically differently than the intimacy that comes from love.
+Eroticism breaks down relationships, or it builds them up in this series by casting a difference between the physical nature of the act and the emotional intimacy it can create.
 The use of eroticism as a storytelling tool is the power of the series.
-It’s not there to shock and awe, but to showcase the moments where bridges are burned and built between moments in time and characters.
+Sex scenes in the series are not there to shock and awe.
+They are there to showcase the moments where bridges are burned and built between moments in time and characters.
 What intimacy looks like and how its experience is on display in Fishbowl Wives.

 The metaphor of the sakura ryukin, the “sakura goldfish,” and our lead is a powerful one that maps out the story.
 The goldfish Sakura takes home is the one she falls in love with for its beautiful color, but as the shop attendant (her future lover) explains, the color is lost when the water becomes dirty.
 She asks him if the color can come back once it’s lost, to which he responds, yes, but with enough love and care.
 It’s a moment that builds a foundation for the story.
 While it is on the nose at first, how this concept evolves over time is what draws the audience in.